deuxego/news/README.md

-# News website, made using React, target device for watching website - phone
+# News website, made using React